 Trebah Gardens

-Absolutely stunning Trebah is a real treat for the eyes, and there is no doubt that you will fall completely in love with this garden and its coastal backdrop.
+Absolutely stunning Trebah is a real treat for the eyes.
+There is no doubt that you will fall completely in love with this garden and its coastal backdrop.

 Discover this 26-acre valley, with sub-tropical plants, and over four miles of footpaths.
 Explore these footpaths surrounded by exotic blooms and make your way down to the gardens own private beach which overlooks the calm Helford river – the perfect spot for a romantic picnic.